ilmente/vue-class/docs/06-testing.md

 ## Seriously...

-...tests save your life (and your poject), *especially when you're in a hurry*.
+...tests save your life (and your project), *especially when you're in a hurry*.

 **Don't skip/ignore them or underestimate their value.**